openfaas/openfaas.github.io/_posts/2022-05-27-pro-components-with-faasd.md

       - CAP_NET_RAW
 ```

-One of the strenghts of faasd compared to OpenFaaS on Kubernetes is its sub second cold-start time.
-On Kubernetes scaling up form zero can take a couple of seconds.
-Faasd directly uses containerd which significantly reduces this cold start period.
+One of the strengths of faasd compared to OpenFaaS on Kubernetes is its sub-second cold start time.
+On Kubernetes scaling up from zero can take a couple of seconds.
+In comparison, faasd uses containerd directly, which significantly reduces this cold start period.

 We can deploy the figlet function from the OpenFaaS store and add the required label.
 ```